Once again, Weitz & Luxenberg has been listed by U.S. News & World Report as one of the 2023 Best Law Firms in the United…Read More

 Our attorneys have a successful track record of winning billions of dollars in settlements and verdicts for our clients.
-Here are a couple examples of our victories for our clients that were led by Ellen Relkin, chair of Weitz & Luxenberg’s Drug and Medical Device Litigation practice group:
+Here are a couple examples of our victories for our clients that were led by Ellen Relkin, partner and chair of Weitz & Luxenberg’s Drug and Medical Device Litigation practice group:

 Our team of knowledgeable medical device attorneys is prepared to help you.
 In fact, Brendan McDonough is not only a medical device attorney on the team, but he is also a medical engineer.